nasa/GeneLab_Data_Processing/RNAseq/Pipeline_GL-DPPD-7115_Versions/GL-DPPD-7115.md

 **Input Data:**

-- *.fasta (genome sequence, this scRCP version uses the Ensembl fasta file indicated in the `fasta` column of the [GL-DPPD-7110_annotations.csv](../../GeneLab_Reference_Annotations/Pipeline_GL-DPPD-7110_Versions/GL-DPPD-7110/GL-DPPD-7110_annotations.csv) GeneLab Annotations file)
+- *.fasta (genome sequence, this pipeline version uses the Ensembl fasta file indicated in the `fasta` column of the [GL-DPPD-7110-A_annotations.csv](../../GeneLab_Reference_Annotations/Pipeline_GL-DPPD-7110_Versions/GL-DPPD-7110-A/GL-DPPD-7110-A_annotations.csv) GeneLab Annotations file)

 **Output Data:**